Basic retirement of a civil servant: what difference between full and maximum rates?

 Other case: employee

-Full-rate and maximum-rate pensions: you've heard about them, but don't know exactly what they are?
+Full-rate pension and maximum-rate pension: you've heard about it, but don't know exactly what it is?
 We explain the difference.

-As official, when you retire, you will receive a basic retirement from SRE: titleContent, if you are a public official, or CNRACL: titleContent, if you are a territorial or hospital official, and supplementary pension of the Additional Public Service Retirement (PSR).
+As officialHowever, when you retire, you will receive a basic retirement of SRE: titleContent, if you are a public official, or CNRACL: titleContent, if you are a territorial or hospital official, and supplementary pension of the Additional Public Service Retirement (AFP).

 We're talking about full rate and maximum rate for basic retirement.